aridoza/foundational-java/oop-java-lesson/03.objects-lesson/README.md

 maryJones.setAddress("456 Elm St, New York, NY");
 ```

-Now, that's a lot of lines to repeat for each operation.
-Java provides a shorthand, called the class "constructor".
+That's a lot of lines to repeat for each operation.
+Java provides a shorthand, called the class "constructor", a special kind of method called when you _construct_ new instances.
-A constructor looks like any other method, containing a visibility and parameters inside parentheses.
-However there are two differences between a constructor and any other method:
 1. A constructor must exactly match the class name it is contained in.
 2. A constructor has no return type.
 3. (One more actually - a constructor may not be static)